-Legislative Powers - Provincial Priorities
+1. Legislative Powers - Provincial Priorities

-- The Legislative Powers are connected to the Provincial Priorities as defined in the Regulations - O.Reg.
-580/20 states that the Provincial Priorities are - 1.
+- The Legislative Powers are connected to the Provincial Priorities as defined in O. Reg, 580/22 - Provincial Priorities stated in the regulation are: - 1.
 Building 1.5 million new residential units by December 31, 2031. - 2.
-Constructing and maintaining infrastructure to support housing, including, - i. transit, - ii. roads, - iii. utilities, and - iv. servicing.
+Constructing and maintaining infrastructure to support housing, including, - i. transit, - ii. roads, - iii. utilities, and - iv. servicing